 Just like they remember the fifth of November,

 and an apparition of Sister Rosetta.

-That day was one bookend that paired with another
+That was one bookend that paired with the other

 with the pages in between abridging

 necessary, conceited, concerted.

 You went and she came,

 much better than you.

 and I died, and I died, and I died.